 The Fair Labor Standards Act (FLSA) contains Federal minimum wage rates and overtime (O/T) and child labor requirements.
-These requirements generally apply to any labor performed and may be preempted by other Federal standards such as the Davis Bacon and Related Act prevailing wage requirements and Contract Work Hours and Safety Standards Act O/T provisions.
-Only the DOL has the authority to administer and enforce FLSA.
-HUD will refer to the DOL any possible FLSA violations that are found on HUD projects.
+These requirements generally apply to any labor performed and may be pre-empted by other Federal standards such as the Davis Bacon Act , related prevailing wage requirements, and Contract Work Hours and Safety Standards Act O/T provisions.
+Only the Department of Labor (DOL) has the authority to administer and enforce FLSA.
+HUD will refer to the DOL any possible FLSA violations that are found on HUD developments.